JoaoCostaIFG/dotfiles/scripts/README.md

 It generates 3 commit message and then you can choose the one you want.
 Depends on python-llm, git, and jq.

+## getsubs

+Uses yt-dlp to download subtitles from a YouTube video.
+Each line of the output corresponds to a subtitle line.
+Usage: getsubs <youtube-url>

 ## import-gsettings

 Imports settings from gtk-3.0/settings.ini to gsettings